 - Behavior - how they do it

-- Motivations - which kind of work they find most engaging.
+- Motivators - which kind of work they find most engaging.

 Just knowing strengths doesn’t clarify how to train an employee, incentivize their behavior or minimize burnout and stress.
 And since very few us work in complete isolation, understanding ourselves and our employees at a more complex level enables us to communicate and work effectively together.